-Egypt arrests witnesses in Fairmont hotel gang rape case
+Egypt arrests female witnesses in Fairmont hotel gang rape case

 The witnesses, all of them women, had previously provided the public prosecution with information regarding the incident.

 Allegations regarding the 2014 case surfaced on social media last month, sparking an online campaign to bring the alleged perpetrators to justice.
 The Public Prosecution issued arrest warrants for nine suspects, seven of whom have fled abroad, on 24 August.

 One suspect was arrested in Egypt on Thursday, while three have been detained in Lebanon, the Lebanese authorities announced on Saturday.

 Security forces arrested two of the witnesses on Friday, and the third witness, who was said to have moved out of her Cairo home fearing arrest, on Saturday.

 Azza Soliman, a prominent lawyer who had previously represented the victim in the investigation, posted on Facebook on Saturday confirming the arrests.

 “Strangely, most of the key witnesses from the Fairmont case have been arrested since yesterday, and nobody knows anything about them,” she wrote.